 Vial Contents: Please note that all vial types (ICI, IUI, and IVF vials) contain sperm washing media with Gentamicin and Sperm Freeze Media containing 0.4% human serum albumin.
 No known test methods can offer absolute assurance that products derived from human blood will not transmit infectious agents.

 How Much Sperm Is In A Vial?

 The volume of the specimen will vary depending on the type of vial and target sperm concentration.
-Vial counts will fall within a range of plus or minus 30% from the target value given established technical and inherent biological variation.
+Total motile counts will fall within a range of plus or minus 30% from the target value given the established technical and inherent biological variation.

-ICI vials contain at least 1.0 mL and we target a post-thaw count of 14 million total motile sperm.
-An ICI vial will produce a post-thaw count between 10 and 18 million motile sperm.
-Our sperm count standard can not be applied if your clinic washes the specimen before counting.
+ICI vials contain at least 1.0 mL and we target a post-thaw count of 15 million total motile sperm.
+An ICI vial will produce a post thaw count between 10.5 and 19.5 motile sperm.
+Our sperm count standard cannot be applied if your clinic washes the specimen before counting.

-We currently do not provide total motile count (TMC) guarantees on our ICI-IVF and IUI-IVF vial.
+We currently do not provide total motile count target on our ICI-IVF and IUI-IVF vials.